identitatem/idp-mgmt-operator/README.md

 This operator is in charge of configuring the idp client service.
 It will also install the dex operator.

+Please fork this repo and clone from the fork.
+All your work should be against the forked repo.

 # Run test

 `make test`